octobercms/docs/3.x/extend/services/parser.md

 </div>
 ```

-<a id="oc-twig-template-parser"></a>
 ## Twig Template Parser

-Twig is a simple but powerful template engine that parses HTML templates in to optimized PHP code, it the driving force behind [the front-end markup](../markup/templating.md), [view content](../services/response-view.md#oc-views) and [mail message content](../system/sending-mail.md).
+Twig is a simple but powerful template engine that parses HTML templates in to optimized PHP code, it the driving force behind [the front-end markup](../../markup/templating.md), [view content](./response-view.md) and [mail message content](../system/sending-mail.md).

 The `Twig` facade is used for parsing Twig syntax, you may use the `Twig::parse` method to render Twig to HTML.